London Transit: Routes

-Regular Routes
+Regular routes

 Buses serving these routes stop at blue bus-stop signs.
 The bus destination signs display the route number "to" a destination "via" a street or neighbourhood.
-These routes take effect September 1, 2019.
+These routes take effect September 1st, 2024.

 Note 1A.
 Buses end Route 1A southbound trips at Commissioners Road and Deveron Crescent, and return northbound via King Edward Street as Route 1B.

 Note 1B.
 Buses end Route 1B southbound trips at Commissioners Road and Deveron Crescent, and return northbound via Pond Mills Road as Route 1A.

 Note 2A.
 Route 2A eastbound buses go to Argyle Mall via Hale and Trafalgar.

 Note 2B.
 Route 2B eastbound buses go to Argyle Mall via Dundas, and go to Bonaventure Drive via Dundas.

 Note 4.
 Route 4A buses travel counter-clockwise at the south end.
 Route 4B southbound buses travel clockwise at the south end.

 Note 5B.
 Route 5B does not operate after 6:30 PM Monday to Saturday.
 No Sunday service or on statutory holidays.

 Note 10.
 Route 10 buses serve Masonville Mall Monday to Friday during afternoons and early evening only.
 Route 10 buses serve Masonville Mall Saturday and Sunday during daytime service only.

 Note 13.
 Route 13 southbound buses arriving at White Oaks Mall depart as Route 13A northbound.

 Note 13A.
 Route 13A southbound buses arriving at White Oaks Mall depart as Route 13 northbound.

 Note 17B.
 Route 17B does not operate after 6:30 PM Monday to Friday and does not operate on weekends and on statutory holidays.

 Note 19.
 Route 19 buses do not serve the Masonville Mall bus terminal.
 They service the stops at Fanshawe and Richmond.

-Note 20.
-Route 20 buses operate to Beaverbrook and Sarnia Monday to Friday daytime service only.
-Route 20 buses operate to Capulet Lane only at late night service hours and on weekends.
+From 11:45 to 11:59, the bus only serves to Stoney Creek YMCA only.

 Note 24.
 Route 24 does not operate after 9 PM on weekdays, 6 PM on Saturdays and 5:30 PM on Sundays and statutory holidays.

 Note 27.
 This Route links Western University and the Fanshawe College main campus.